Combine vinegar with steel wool to make a dark, rich homemade wood stain

-I have been on the lookout for photo backgrounds for months, maybe longer.
-I’ve checked out expensive wooden cutting boards and pricey marble pastry slabs and giant pieces of natural fabrics but I can’t bring myself to buy more new stuff.
-I’d feel silly buying a bunch of backgrounds for taking photos that I hope will encourage people to consume less.
-(Also I am extremely frugal and enjoy a challenge.)
+I have been on the lookout for photo backgrounds for months.
+I’ve checked out expensive wooden cutting boards and pricey marble pastry slabs and giant pieces of natural fabrics but I’d feel silly buying a bunch of backgrounds for photos that I hope will encourage people to consume less.

 A couple of months ago, on my way home from the farmers’ market, bike loaded with food, I found two pine wine crates on the side of the road.
 I didn’t have much farther to go, so I managed to stack them on my bike seat and walk the bike home.

 The crates have come in handy for transporting food, dishes, utensils, produce bags and whatnot to events but their yellowish color doesn’t work well for pics.
 So I thought I would ask my neighbors if they have any old cans of dark wood stain I could use up.

 Then my partner Chandra had a genius idea (as he so often does).
 He suggested I try making a natural stain.
 After he drank his coffee the next morning, I brewed a small second batch with the spent grounds.
 I rubbed some of that onto a small area of the wood with one of my many rags cut from old t-shirts.
 The watery coffee stained the pine only a tiny bit so I next tried boiling it down along with the grounds and applied that to part of the crate.
 That worked much better.
 In the pic below, you can compare the before and after.
 I left the bottom and right side untreated and applied the coffee only once to the back and left side.